-- 1) University General Studies Requirements

-- 2) College of Liberal Arts & Sciences Requirements

-- 3) Anthropology Major Requirements
+- 1) University General Studies Requirements - 2) College of Liberal Arts & Sciences Requirements - 3) B.S. in Applied Mathematics for the Life and Social Sciences Requirements

 1) Meeting the University General Studies Requirement:

 A minimum of 35 semester hours plus the First-Year Composition requirement is required.
 Courses that fulfill the First-Year Composition requirement are ENG 101 & 102; or 105; or 107 & 108 (WAC 101 or 107 is also required in some cases).